Rando-cal/assembly-game/README.md

 Note:

 When we power-up or reset the Atari 2600, that sets the RESET pin on the 6507 processor.
-The 6502 CPU (or 6507 in our case) is designed to always initialize and load the PC register (program counter) with the address that is in inside memory positions $FFFC and $FFFD (two bytes).
+The 6502 CPU (or 6507 in our case) is designed to always initialize and load the PC register (program counter) with the address that is in inside memory positions $FFFC and $FFFD (two bytes)

+Boilerplate:

+    processor 6502
+    seg Code        ; define a new seg named "Code"\
+    org #F000       ; define the origin of hte ROM code at mem address $F000

+Start:

+        ; body of code here

+    org $FFFC       ; end the ROM by adding required values to the mmeory position $FFFC .word Start     ; put 2 bytes with the reset address at memory postiion $FFFC .word Start     ; put 2 bytes with the break address at memory position $FFFE